material-shell/material-shell/README.md

 4. To open a second work space, click on the `+` on the left side of the screen, or use `Super+s`.
 5. Turn on the first 6 tiling choices on, e.g., `Maximize, Split ...
 Half vertical`.
 Turn off the remaining, especially `Float`.
 Click on `Confirm layouts` to save.
 6. Click on the tiling icon again and select `Split` from the list of layouts.
 Increase the number of layouts to `4`.
-7. Use `Super+x` to bring forth the App Launcher and open 4 terminal windows.
-Once finished, there should 4 (Split) windows on the desktop.
+7. Use `Super+x` bring open App Launcher and then open a terminal window.
+Do this 4 times.
+There should 4 (Split) windows on the desktop.
 8. Execute a command in each terminal instance so that they are are distinguishable from each other, e.g. ls, nano, man ls, ping --help.
-9. Use `Super+x` to bring forth the App Launcher and open an email client and LibreWriter.
+9. Use `Super+0` to open another workspace, and then open two applications e.g. an  email client and Libre Writer.
+10. Use `Super+0` to open another workspace, and then open an image editor.

 Practice